uallas-tenorio/SQL-Server-BI-Project-Sells-/README.md

 # SQL-Server-BI-Project-Sells-
-BI Project using Microsoft tools to deal with sells, invoices and to deliver customized reports.
+BI Project using Microsoft tools and Python to deal with sells, invoices and to deliver customized reports.

-> Building tables for OLTP
+> Building tables for OLTP environment (TSQL)

-> Loading data
+> Loading data in OLTP database (SQL Procedures)

-> Creating the Stage Area
+> Creating the Stage Area (TSQL)

-> Loading DW

-> OLAP

-> Reporting Sevices
+> Creating ETL process to loading Stage Area (SSIS packages and Procedures in SQL Server)

+> Ajusting ETL process to loading the Data Warehouse (SSIS packages and Procedures in SQL Server)

+> Creating cubes with SSAS

+> Creating Reports with SSRS

-> BI Self Service
+> BI Self Service (Power BI)

+> Exploratory analysis with Python